 NAIC Climate Risk Disclosure Survey

-The Insurer Climate Risk Disclosure Survey, adopted by the NAIC in 2010, was designed to be an insurer reporting mechanism that would provide regulators with a window into how insurers' across all lines of insurance assess and manage risks related to climate change.
-The eight-question survey asks insurers to provide a description of how they incorporate climate risks into their mitigation, risk-management and investment plans.
-Insurers are asked to identify steps taken to engage key constituencies and policyholders on the topic of climate change.
+The Insurer Climate Risk Disclosure Survey, adopted by the NAIC in 2010, was designed to be an insurer reporting mechanism that would provide regulators with a window into how insurers across all lines of insurance assess and manage risks related to climate change.
+The original eight-question survey asked insurers to provide a description of how they incorporate climate risks into their mitigation, risk management, and investment plans.

-The Reporting Year 2020 NAIC Climate Risk Disclosure Survey, Notice to Insurers, was sent to insurers in July of 2021.
-Insurer survey responses are due August 31, 2021.
-The e-mail notification was sent to the insurance company contact which was provided on the most recent NAIC Annual Report (Schedule T).
-For reference, the NAIC Climate Risk Disclosure Survey Questions and Guidance document is available.
+The Reporting Year 2021 the NAIC Climate Risk Disclosure Survey, Notice to Insurers, will be sent in July of 2022.
+Insurer survey responses are due November 30, 2022.
+The e-mail notification is sent to the insurance company contact provided on the most recent NAIC Annual Report (Schedule T).
+The Survey questions will be based on the adopted TCFD-aligned disclosure framework.
+For reference, the NAIC Climate Risk Disclosure Survey Guidance document is available here.

 CERES Report: Insurer Climate Risk Disclosure Survey Report & Scorecard 2016 Findings and Recommendations (RY 2014 data)

 Commissioner Jones Press Release: Insurance Commissioner expands reach of climate change survey: doubles (July 2013)

 Please e-mail ClimateRiskSurvey@insurance.ca.gov with questions or for technical assistance.